HASwitchPlate/openHASP-docs/docs/devices/lanbon-l8.md

 - Capacitive touch screen
 - Energy counter

-!!! note
-    An earlier revision V1.14 (20191203) of the PCB had an analog temperature sensor onboard.
-    It was removed from V1.15 (20200521) of the PCB.
-You are likely *not* to get it when buying a recent switch.

 | Pros           | Cons
 |:-----          |:----
 | 8 MB flash     | Mood LEDS not uniform